AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 #### Modules API tests

-- Test loading an asset in the Mini Editor using `editImage`.
+- Test loading an asset in the modules using `editImage` or `createImageFromText`.
 - Verify that the asset is displayed and editable.
 - Check that export options and allowed file types are correctly configured.